AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

   - Writing to a global variable
   - Writing to an :ada:`out` or :ada:`in out` parameter
   - Reading a volatile variable
+  - Raising an exception
+  - Not terminating

 |

 * But :dfn:`volatile functions` can read a volatile variable

   - Details discussed in the course on SPARK Boundary

+|

+* Only :dfn:`functions with side-effects` can have side-effects

+  - Signaled with aspect :ada:`Side_Effects`
+  - Restricted to appear only as right-hand side of assignments

 ----------------------------
 Side-Effects and Ambiguity